Nunie123/data_engineering_on_gcp_book/ch_2_orchestration.md

 ```

 ### Creating the Composer Instance
+In Chapter 1 I discussed installing the GCP command line tools.
+You'll need them for this section.

 As stated above, a Composer "Environment" is equivalent to a managed Airflow instance.
 You create an Environment through the [console](https://console.cloud.google.com/composer/environments/create) and through the `gcloud` utility.
 In Chapter 11 I will go over managing your GCP infrastructure with Terraform, including managing Composer Environments.

 We can create a Composer Environment with the following command (WARNING: it can take up to a half hour to create the Environment):